 I’m so excited to share this post with you all today!!!
-I have literally had this idea rolling around in my head the last couple of years and I finally found the time to get it out.
+I have literally had this idea rolling around in my head for the last couple of years and I finally found the time to get it out in real time.

 You’re all going to think I’m a total dork, but I consider this Multi-Use PVC Theater the “THNEED” of PVC theaters because it can do so many things…I guess you could paint the PVC to look like Truffula Tree trunks and then it really could be :).